alandefreitas/futures/docs/adaptors/task_graphs.md

 The promise makes the subgraph itself behave as a single future in the implicit task queue.
 The graph members could be encapsulated into a class, and the functions `get`/`wait` could be provided to request the value of the promise.
-In this case, we would have one more complete future type matching the [is_future] concept.
+In this case, we would have one more complete [future_like] object.
 This type would be able to interact with other futures through the library future adaptors.

 ## Loops in graphs